Last Updated on January 31, 2026 by George Pavlopoulos

 The East Side Gallery is the world’s longest open-air gallery

 After the Fall of the Berlin Wall, the biggest part of the Wall was demolished.
-However, there’s still an intact piece of the Wall that you can still visit.
+However, there’s still an intact piece of the Wall that you can visit.
 And that’s where the famous East Side Gallery is located.

 The open-air gallery runs next to the river Spree, and on sunny days, you’ll see loads of Berliners hanging out there.
-Apparently, one of the best things to do in Berlin is grab a beer (or a Club Mate) and blend in with the locals.
+Apparently, one of the best things to do in Berlin is to grab a beer (or a Club Mate) and blend in with the locals.

 That’s probably one of the best budget hotels you can find facing the East Side Gallery.
 The rooms are modern and clean, and there’s also an on-site bar and a gaming area.
 See the prices for Meininger Hotel here.

-There are three UNESCO World Heritage Sites in Berlin -and three operas
+There are three UNESCO World Heritage Sites in Berlin, and three operas

 But apart from the three UNESCO sites, Berlin is also home to three opera houses.
 These are: